Jane Doe’s Japanese Latex Wedding Party! on Dec5 07

-In a unique feat of latex design and garment construction, Jane Doe created a rubber masterwork in the Japanese wedding party that she outfitted recently.
-This new take on traditional Japanese formalwear was custom tailored and emblazoned with Kanji applique (Horse?) for a real wedding.
+This new take on traditional Japanese formalwear was custom-tailored and emblazoned with Kanji applique (Horse?) for a real wedding.
 Not much more info available, so if you know more do tell!

 It seems you misread the kanji as ? (which means horse), while it is infact (at least to my eyes) ?, which means bird, according to http://www.csse.monash.edu.au/~jwb/wwwjdic.html (a free online japanese dictionary)